-As of Tuesday, November 15th this position is under active recruitment and still accepting applications.
+Note to Applicants: As of Tuesday, January 30, 2024 this search is still open and actively accepting new applications.
 Apply today!
 (Prior applicants need not re-apply.)

 Eligible on-campus applicants in California State University Employees Union (CSUEU) Bargaining Units 2,5,7, and 9 will be given first consideration in the recruitment.